Downey gas leak prompts evacuations, emergency notification sent to Southern California mobile devices

-The incident was reported at 10:30 a.m. near the intersection of Rives Avenue and Stewart and Gray Road, according to the Downey Fire Department.
+A damaged gas line was reported at 10:30 a.m. in the 7800 block of Stewart & Gray Road, and was apparently caused by a third-party contractor that was working in the area, according to the Southern California Gas Company.
 All residents within a 300 foot radius were evacuated as a precaution.

 The emergency alert, which was sent to cellphones shortly after 12:30 p.m., included only the location of the scene and a warning to avoid the area.